openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 information present in the `PerformanceProfile` resource, that being the `isolated` and `reserved` CPU sets.
-Because configuring multiple resources with the right CPU sets consistently is error prone, we want to extend the PerformanceProfile API to include settings for workload partitioning.
+Because configuring multiple resources with the right CPU sets consistently is error prone, we want to extend the Performance Profile Operator to manage settings for workload partitioning.
+This will not include an API Change, merely that those files will now be implicitly set by Performance Profile Operator when the cluster is setup for workload partitioning via the global flag in `infra.status.cpuPartitioning`.

 When installation is done and workload partitioning is set then from that point on the `kubelet` and `crio` only need to be configured with the desired CPU set to use.
 We currently express this to customers via the `reserved` CPU set as part of the performance profile api.

-We want to add a new `workloads` field to the `cpu` field that contains a list of enums for defining which workloads to pin.
-This should allow us to expand this in the future if desired, but in this enhancement we will only support `Management` which defines all of the Openshift workloads.

 ```yaml
 apiVersion: performance.openshift.io/v2